MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-feature-pin-reset.md

 #### Assign the PIN Reset Device configuration profile using Microsoft Intune

-1. Sign-in to [Azure Portal](https://portal.azure.com) using a Global administrator account.
+1. Sign in to the [Azure Portal](https://portal.azure.com) using a Global administrator account.
 2. Navigate to the Microsoft Intune blade.
 Click **Device configuration**.
 Click **Profiles**.
 From the list of device configuration profiles, click the profile that contains the PIN reset configuration.
 3. In the device configuration profile, click **Assignments**.
 4. Use the **Include** and/or **Exclude** tabs to target the device configuration profile to select groups.